 Arrange for oral presentation on site with academic supervisor in attendance; prepare poster and technical brief and submit to academic supervisor prior to end of term.

 Submit completion memo to academic supervisor; have academic supervisor sign for you to submit or submit completion form directly to email@example.com (if supervisor cannot submit grade in time for end of term, send digital copies of report, poster, brief, and web summary to firstname.lastname@example.org before the deadline with a memo from your supervisor confirming you have completed the presentation);submit poster, technical brief, and web summary to email@example.com.

 Please contact the Tuition Fee Payment Office at Brock Hall to request a refund of any remaining portion of the term’s tuition fees.
 Only full months of tuition can be refunded.

 Vancouver, BC V6T 1Z1

 Rarely students will take a leave of absence during the summer term for a variety of reasons (unable to secure internship, personal reasons, health reasons).
-If you plan on taking a leave of absence, please contact firstname.lastname@example.org BEFORE your plan on starting your leave.
+If you plan on taking a leave of absence, please use our contact form BEFORE you plan on starting your leave.
 A leave of absence will normally begin on the first day of September, January, or May and will be granted for a period of four, eight, or twelve months.

 Important: Students must request a leave of absence before the date on which the leave will start.
 Retroactive leaves will only be approved in highly exceptional cases.